Best Water Shoes for Women of 2021

 The Chaco Torrent Pro is the do-it-all shoe.
 We love it for rafting, hiking, light canyoneering, and for wearing around town.
 Chaco's Luvseat Footbed technology makes it feel like you're walking on a cloud without sacrificing sensitivity.
-The outsole, ChacoGrip Plus rubber compound, sticks great on wet, hard surfaces, and has deep enough lugs to dig into mud and sand.
-This makes it easy to transition to scrambling around a rocky shore to crossing a sandy beach, and back to a raft.
-It was adjustable enough via a quick-to-use elastic lace and stretchy mesh to add extra insulation without having to wrestle the shoe on or causing the feet to feel cramped or toes go numb.
-The elastic lace remained secure after a long day on the river or a side hike, tightening the shoe around the whole foot for top-notch snugness.
-This was in contrast to other models tested that only tightened around one portion of the foot, causing a loose heel or uncomfortable arches.
+The outsole, ChacoGrip Plus rubber compound, sticks great on wet, hard surfaces and has deep enough lugs to dig into mud and sand.
+This makes it easy to transition from scrambling around a rocky shore to crossing a sandy beach and back to a raft.
+It's adjustable enough with the help of a quick-to-use elastic lace and stretchy mesh to add extra insulation without wrestling the shoe on or causing the feet to feel cramped or toes to go numb.
+The elastic lace remains secure after a long day on the river or a side hike, tightening the shoe around the whole foot for top-notch snugness.
+This contrasts with other models tested that only tighten around one portion of the foot, causing a loose heel or uncomfortable arches.

-While these shoes were superior in comfort and versatility, they have great but not the best traction.
-They also started to show signs of wear - separation between the mesh uppers and outsole - lacking the durability you might want for a more intense mission like canyoneering.
-Their potentially short longevity is worth considering too if you're into rafting, where you'll be jamming your feet under thwarts day after day.
-Yet, if you're looking for a shoe that checks the boxes for almost any water activity as well as dry land, we recommend the Torrent Pro.
+While these shoes are superior in comfort and versatility, they have great, but not the best traction.
+They also started to show signs of wear—beginning signs of separation between the mesh uppers and outsole—lacking the durability you might want for a more intense mission like canyoneering.
+Their potentially short longevity is worth considering if you're into rafting, where you'll be jamming your feet under thwarts day after day.
+Yet, if you're looking for a shoe that checks the boxes for almost any water activity, as well as dry land, we recommend the Torrent Pro.

 Read review: Chaco Torrent Pro - Women's